lmfit/lmfit-py/doc/builtin_models.rst

   varying independently of ``sigma`` (right).

 The Voigt function has a :math:`\gamma` parameter (``gamma``) that can be distinct from ``sigma``.
-The default behaviour used above constrains ``gamma`` to have exactly the same value as ``sigma``.
+The default behavior used above constrains ``gamma`` to have exactly the same value as ``sigma``.
 If we allow these to vary separately, does the fit improve?
 To do this, we have to change the ``gamma`` parameter from a constrained expression and give it a